top of page

 Key West, 1940s

 Upon returning to Woodstock in 1946, Bentley operated a taxi business in which he was the sole driver.(16) He operated the business intermittently through the years, including in the 1920s, when the money he made helped finance his trips away from town.
 The business also helped cover the cost of wintering in Key West, Florida in his later years.(17) In the fall of 1950, Bentley moved to nearby Kingston where he resided at the corner of Fair Street and Maiden Lane in the oldest part of the city.
 In April of 1951 an exhibition of his oils and watercolors opened at the Village Kitchen in Woodstock.
 The show was the final hurrah for one of Woodstock’s most beloved artists.
-Among those attending the opening were artists Henry Mattson, Edna Thurber, William Arlt, Clarence McCarthy and Edward Emmett, frame maker Vasco Pini, and locals Morris Riseley, Bruce Herrick and Mrs. Adolph Heckeroth.(18) Bentley’s later landscapes are very freely and lushly painted, and feature vivid browns, oranges, pinks, reds and yellows.
+Among those attending the opening were artists Henry Mattson, Edna Thurber, William Arlt, Clarence McCarthy and Emmett Edward’s, frame maker Vasco Pini, and locals Morris Riseley, Bruce Herrick and Mrs. Adolph Heckeroth.(18) Bentley’s later landscapes are very freely and lushly painted, and feature vivid browns, oranges, pinks, reds and yellows.

 John W. Bentley (1880-1951)